-- Banks offer you lower interest rates, but the fixed rate is only valid for 1, 2, 3, 5, or 10 years at best.
+- Banks may lower interest rates, but the fixed rate is only valid for 1, 2, 3, 5, or 10 years at best.

-- You can borrow as much as P6,000,000 from PAG-IBIG, but you need to meet the qualifications as an active member
+- You can borrow as much as ₱6 million from PAG-IBIG, but you need to meet the qualifications as an active member.

-- PAG-IBIG processing fees cost lower than bank loans, while the processing time is shorter on bank loans (and much better to submit all required documents to avoid delays).
+- PAG-IBIG processing fees cost lower than bank loans, while the processing time is shorter on bank loans.

 Securing a home loan will require you to disclose the purpose of the loan.
-For most commercial banks and also PAG-IBIG, they consider a new or re-purchase of a property like a townhouse, condo unit, completion of home construction and refinancing of your property.
+Most commercial banks and also PAG-IBIG consider a new or re-purchase of a property like a townhouse or a condo unit, completion of home construction, and refinancing your property.

-PAG-IBIG offers its members access to borrow up to P6,000,000 and for those who are earning minimum wage, they can enjoy a lower annual interest rate per annum from 3% to 4.5% under the Affordable Housing Program.
+PAG-IBIG offers its members access to borrow up to ₱6 million, and those earning minimum wage can enjoy a lower annual interest rate per annum from 3% to 6.5% under the Affordable Housing Program.

-However, to be eligible for this offer, the home loan applicant must have less than P15,000 as gross monthly income in the NCR region and P12,000 outside Metro Manila.
-They can avail up to P450,000 of housing loan only.
+However, to be eligible for this offer, the home loan applicant must have less than ₱15,000 as gross monthly income in the NCR region and P12,000 outside Metro Manila.
+They can avail of up to ₱750,000 of housing loans only.

-Interest rates in commercial banks are lower than PAG-IBIG but have limited fixed rate terms that are good or as valid as 1, 2, 3 or 5 years, unlike PAG-IBIG that offers up to 30 years.
+Interest rates in commercial banks are almost the same as PAG-IBIG but have limited fixed rate terms that are good or valid as 1, 2, 3, 5, and 10 years.
+PAG-IBIG also has a fixing period of up to 10 years.

-Acquiring an interest rate with a fixed term of 15 years means you’re spared from the market’s fluctuating rates (if your loan tenure is 15 years), which are usually higher than your original rate when you apply for the loan.
+Acquiring an interest rate with a fixed term of 10 years means you’re spared from the market’s fluctuating rates (if your loan tenure is 15 years), usually higher than your original rate when you apply for the loan.

 Once your fixed rate from the bank expires, you are at the mercy of the market’s prevailing interest rate.
 And that could be the same or higher, depending on the condition of the market and economy.

-You can pay in a lump sum or at any time pay it in full or you may wait until its maturity date, the maximum of loan tenure is 30 years.
+You can pay in a lump sum or at any time pay it in full, or you may wait until its maturity date.
+The maximum loan tenure is 30 years.

-However, when it comes to home loans in commercial banks, the process and the computation is quite complicated and varies because the fixing period is shorter and you also need to pay for the early repayment fee.
-Banks can provide you at best 1-5 years of the fixed rate.
+However, when it comes to home loans in commercial banks, the process and the computation are quite complicated and vary because the fixing period is shorter, and you also need to pay for the early repayment fee.
+Banks can provide you one to 10 years of the fixed rate at best.

 Compared to the list of requirements and qualifications between PAG-IBIG and commercial bank home loan applicants, the former is more lenient even to the new or first-time applicant.

-On the other hand, if you apply for a home loan in banks, you don’t have to be a member of PAG-IBIG, but your monthly family income must be more than P40,000 and have a stable income.
+On the other hand, if you apply for a bank home loan, you don’t have to be a member of PAG-IBIG, but your monthly family income must be more than ₱40,000 and proof of stable income.

-Business owners and the self-employed must submit requirements to prove the profitability of their businesses or profession over the course of at least 2 years, including financial statements and other supporting documents.
+Business owners and the self-employed must submit requirements to prove the profitability of their businesses or profession for at least two years, including financial statements and other supporting documents.

 PAG-IBIG or Bank loan – what’s the verdict?

-The last thing you would want to have is a bad credit history, right?
+The last thing you want is a bad credit history, right?